 Gibson Bridge Vineyard

-Gibson Bridge Vineyard should come onto your list if you want to try an array of pinot gris.
+Gibson Bridge Vineyard should come on your list if you want to try an array of Pinot Gris.
 The tasting studio used to be the old workshop.
-Nowadays it’s fitted with crystal chandeliers and candles, greeting visitors to try their award-winning wines.
+Nowadays, it’s fitted with crystal chandeliers and candles, greeting visitors to try their award-winning wines.
 Our favourite was the 2018 Pinot Gris Rosé.
 A wine tasting of five wines costs $10.

 Nelson Tasman